 O my brother we blind clock-hands climb towards midnight.

 He knew nothing of Trakl but a conversation with his father that night revealed that the latter had served alongside “daft old Georgie” in the early days of the First World War.
 But beyond recollections of an eccentric character, Fühmann learned no more about the poet for many years.
-He would never see his father again, and his poetry book would soon be abandoned along with his coat and backpack a few days later.
+He would never see his father again, and his poetry book would be abandoned along with his coat and backpack a few days later.
 But the verse had worked its way into his consciousness and would keep him company and inspire his own desperate scribblings during his years in a Soviet POW camp in the Caucasus.

 The Franz Fühmann who emerged from captivity in 1949 was a born again Socialist.
 He had seen the error of his ways, faced the reality of the horrors of Aushwitz, and rejected the false tenants of Nazi ideology on which he had been raised and indoctrinated.
 The final story in The Jew Car depicts the arrival of his fictional alter-ego in East Germany, his train journey into a new homeland marked with the composition of a suitably ambitious piece of Socialist-inspired realist poetry.
-However, his reunion with the decidedly anti-realist imagery of Trakl would occur before long.
+However, his reunion with the decidedly anti-realist imagery of Trakl would soon occur.

 Slowly, and steadily, the poems will challenge everything that he thinks he knows about reading and writing poetry, ultimately challenging his Socialist idealism and his own self-awareness.